BazingaFR/bazingafr.github.io/_posts/2015-03-12-Multiple-Linear-Regression-First-Steps.md

 layout: post
 ---

-In our previous study example, we looked at the Simple Linear Regression model.
+<p>In our previous study example, we looked at the Simple Linear Regression model.
 We loaded the **Prestige** dataset and used *income* as our response variable and *education* as the predictor.
-We generated three models regressing Income onto Education (with some transformations applied) and had strong indications that the linear model was not the most appropriate for the dataset.
+We generated three models regressing Income onto Education (with some transformations applied) and had strong indications that the linear model was not the most appropriate for the dataset.</p>

 In this example we'll extend the concept of linear regression to include multiple predictors. **Prestige** will continue to be our dataset of choice and can be found in the car package ```library(car)```.